 • Planning or strategy errors

 • Failure to calendar deadlines properly, file documents timely and/or correctly, losing documents

 • In domestic cases, mishandling of finances, one spouse left unprotected

-Our website dedicated to Legal Malpractice in Ohio
+Our website is dedicated to Legal Malpractice in Ohio

 Learn about Legal Malpractice in Ohio now.

-If we didn’t answer all of your questions about your legal malpractice claim on this article, it’s probably covered in our legal malpractice book.
-You can request a free hardcopy or read it online.
+If we didn’t answer all of your questions about your legal malpractice claim in this article, it’s probably covered in our legal malpractice book.